How to install the appliance on AWS

 AWS will verify your configuration, subscribe you to the product and launch the instance.

 When the instance is successfully launched, you can find its public IP address in the instance details page.
 Use this IP address or the corresponding DNS name to access the status web page.

-To finalise the installation, you must log on to the machine that hosts the appliance.
+Connect to the virtual machine hosting the appliance using SSH.
 To do so, use the user name

-ubuntu and provide the path to your private key file when connecting.
+ubuntu and provide the path to your private key file.
 See Connect to your Linux instance using SSH for instructions on how to connect.